Championing Women in Data Science

 Despite a shortage in skills for the technical fields required to drive IR4.0, women globally still only account for 28% of engineering graduates and 40% of graduates in computer science and informatics.
 The International Day of Women and Girls in Science on the 11th February is designed to draw attention to this need, and promote and support women entering these critical industries.

-At Sunway University Online, we’re passionate about supporting women into our Master of Data Science programme.
+At Sunway University Online, we’re passionate about supporting women into our Master in Data Science programme.
 We’re proud to deliver a 100% online approach that enables wider and more flexible access to this important education.

 Because they often hold multiple responsibilities within families, this flexible study approach is particularly valuable for women as it provides a more convenient opportunity to balance existing commitments.
 Yet unlocking this opportunity isn’t just a valuable step for girls and women with ambitions of entering science, but a huge enabler to realise the economic value of IR4.0 for Malaysia, and countries around the world.